 - A large majority of personal statements do more to hurt an application than to help an application.

-- This is your golden opportunity to find your voice to speak directly to the admissions committee members
+- This is your golden opportunity to find your voice to speak directly to the admissions committee members.

-Who is the personal statement for:
+Who is the medical school personal statement for?

 - Start practicing.
-Cut out a picture and imagine you’re talking to the admissions person or say it out loud to other people and get feedback from them.
+Cut out a picture and imagine you’re talking to the admissions person, or say it out loud to other people and get feedback from them.

-How long should your personal statement be?
+How long should a personal statement be for medical school?

-- Telling your story in 4,500 – 5,300 characters is VERY hard.
+- Telling your story in 4,500 to 5,300 characters is very hard.

-- You need to plan how to do this and start early because you have a very limited space.
+- You need to plan how to do this and start early because you have very limited space.

-When should you start?
+When should you start writing your personal statement?

 - You may have a journal that you can translate to your personal statement